IT-JONCTION/blockcache/README.md

 - [ ] Conditional Requests
 - [ ] Event-Driven Invalidation
 - [ ] Add ability to Combine strategies
+- [x] Allow logging to be injected into the cache manager
 - [ ] Invalidate on template changes with middleware
 - [ ] Invalidate on template changes without middleware